Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/ITPro/_index.md

 ### SQL Server migration assessment

-Once you connect SQL Server running in on-premises or other cloud environment it is ready to support  running migration assessment to review migration readiness to Microsoft Azure cloud.
+Once you connect SQL Server running in on-premises or other cloud environment it's ready to support  running migration assessment to review migration readiness to Microsoft Azure cloud.
 Arc-enabled [SQL Server migration assessment](https://learn.microsoft.com/sql/sql-server/azure-arc/migration-assessment?view=sql-server-ver16) greatly simplifies migration assessment by eliminating any additional infrastructure to run SQL Server discovery and assessment tools.

 As part of the ArcBox ITPro deployment on-demand SQL Server migration assessment is ran show case the SQL Server migration readiness, which includes server level and database level compatibilities to migrate to different target SQL Servers such as Azure SQL Server, SQL Server Managed Instance, and SQL Server on Azure VMs.